The Right to Bear Arms: Gunship Kits for America’s C-130s

 Specifics regarding additional weapon plans are thin at the moment, but other options could conceivably include 81mm or larger mortars, using General Dynamics’ RCFC GPS guidance kits; tiny missiles like the NAVAIR/DRS Spike; and spinoffs from the explosion of small precision-guided bombs entering the market: Lockheed Martin’s Scorpion, MBDA’s Saber, etc. Later Harvest HAWK phases will reportedly add stations for Hellfire laser-guided missiles on both wings, instead of just the port wing.
 The M299 launchers would be mounted on the outside of the plane’s outboard aerial refueling pods.

-US AFSOC: MC-130W Combat Spear/ Dragon Spear
+US AFSOC: MC-130W Combat Spear/ Stinger II

 A similar effort is emerging from US Special Operations Command.